 Before making your trip to Italy, there are a few things you should know.
-Not because Italy is such a large country, but because its rich diversity and culture can cause travellers to feel in over their heads.
+Not because Italy is such a large country, but because its rich diversity and culture can cause travelers to feel in over their heads.
 Take a look at these Italy travel tips!

-Or, if you’re driving, be prepared for Italian traffic.
+Or, if you’re driving, get ready for Italian traffic.
 Each city in Italy has its own public transportation system that usually includes buses, trams or metro.
 It’s a good idea to read a little about how to get around the city you’re visiting if you want to depend on more than your two feet.
 Doing some research can also save money as many cities offer a day pass.
 As for the train system, it connects all the major cities and several smaller ones.
-The Tren Italia website should answer any questions you may have.
+The Trenitalia website should answer any questions you may have.

 By keeping your travel itinerary within reasonable bounds and leaving free afternoons to wander at will, you’ll find that you can prevent yourself from becoming an overwhelmed tourist.
-I know, there are just too many beautiful cities in Italy and too many interesting sites, museums, shops and restaurants in each of these cities.
+I know, there are just too many places to visit in Italy and too many interesting sites, museums, shops, and restaurants in each of these cities.
 But before you go, siphon off the most interesting places onto your must-see list, and in the spaces between allow yourself the luxury of discovering Italy as it comes.

-Italy isn’t only Florence, Rome and Venice.
+It isn’t only Florence, Rome, and Venice.
 Small towns throughout every region are lovely places, and a visit to them is a sure way to see what Italy is really like.
-Slip into any town’s main square at about 5 pm and watch the locals as they enjoy their daily passegiata.
+Slip into any town’s main square at about 5 pm and watch the locals as they enjoy their daily passeggiata.

-Avoiding the metro at rush hour and the Colosseum on Sunday mornings is a key way to making your trip to Italy more enjoyable.
-Also good to know is if the restaurant you’ve been dying to try requires reservations.
+Avoiding the metro at rush hour and the Colosseum on Sunday mornings is a key way to making your trip to Italy more enjoyable and less stressful!
+Also good to know whether the restaurant you’ve been dying to try requires reservations.
 Restaurants are busiest between 1 pm and 2 pm for lunch and the busiest hour for dinner is 9 pm.

 The last thing you want to do is to lug a heavy suitcase up a hundred stairs in Amalfi or over the jittering cobblestones of every Italian city.
-Always pack less than what you think you need, as you will probably do some shopping while you’re here and anything you don’t have can easily be bought.
-Also watch the weather.
+Always pack less than what you think you need, as you will probably do some shopping while you’re here!
+Also, watch the weather.
 Though the temperature remains steadily hot in summer and cool in winter, be prepared for flux if you’re coming in autumn or spring.
 And do know that it does get cold—shorts are impossible all year round!

 Many Italians in the large more touristy cities speak English, but a sure way to win an Italian’s favour is by speaking a few choice words in their language.
 Italian is a language of nuance and flourish, traits that are appreciated when foreigners try their hands at them.
-If you know a little French, Spanish or Portuguese (or even better, Latin!) then you won’t have much trouble at all.
+If you know a little French, Spanish, or Portuguese (or even better, Latin!) then you won’t have much trouble at all.
 A good trick is to listen to the pronunciations of the Italians around you and try to mimic it.
 Extra points are awarded for correct gesticulations!